TransistorSmoke/react-pagination/README.md

 ....Digimon was one of my favorite animes when I was about 13-14 years old.......... thus... the sample.

 P.S.
-Responsiveness is not considered in this app.
+Responsiveness is not yet considered in this app, only the functionality for now.
 So the display is messed up in smaller screen widths.

 # This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).